Cynical314/idemplus/README.md

 The inverse of a matrix is calculated applying inversion of elements over the maxplus or minplus semifield, elementwise.
-Residuating A by B can be thought of as multiplying A by the appropriate conjugate of B in the dual algebra, which over maxplus and minplus is is nothing but the transpose with inverted elements.
+Residuating A by B can be thought of as multiplying A by the appropriate conjugate of B in the dual algebra, which over maxplus and minplus is nothing but the transpose with inverted elements.

 ```python